Docs & FAQs

 Which AI model should I use?

 For coding, always use Claude.
 It has the strongest programming ability — it writes cleaner code, catches more edge cases, and handles complex tasks better than other models.
+It's the default for exactly this reason.

 Debugging web apps: use the browser's Developer Tools.